 In terms of energy bands, it means that electrical conductors are those which have overlapping valence and conduction bands as shown in Fig (b).

 In fact, there is no physical distinction between the two bands.
 Hence, the availability of a large number of conduction electrons.

-The total current in such conductors is simply allow of electrons.
+The total current in such conductors is simply allowed of electrons.
 It is exactly for this reason that the existence of holes was not discovered until semiconductors were studied thoroughly.

 A semiconductor material is one whose electrical properties lie in between those of insulators and good conductors.
-Examples are : germanium and silicon.
+Examples are germanium and silicon.

 In terms of energy bands, semiconductors can be defined as those materials which have almost an empty conduction band and almost filled valence band with a very narrow energy gap (of the order of 1 eV) separating the two.